Almost every film in cinemas this week, reviewed and rated

 REDOUBTABLE ★★★★

 Directed by Michel Hazanavicius.
 Starring Louis Garrel, Stacy Martin, Bérénice Bejo, Micha Lescot, Grégory Gadebois, Jean-Pierre Mocky, Marc Brun Adryan.
-Club, lim release, 107 min
+Club, IFI, Dublin, 107 min

 Jean-Luc Godard (Garrel) squabbles with wife Anne Wiazemsky (Martin) as 1968 bubbles around him.
 Suggestions that Hazanavicius’s film trivialises Godard and his work are not so much wrong as irrelevant.
 It transpires that the director of The Artist, known first in France for spy spoofs, has returned to his original taste for broad pastiche.
 Redoutable is utterly trivial, occasionally disrespectful and hugely amusing.
 Wiazemsky, an intellectual in her own right, is misused, though.
 DC